stevanus-christopel/seena/README.md

 # Seena

-Seena is a Design System that can help you building your prototype and product faster.
+Seena is an example of Atomic Design based Design System with most recommended architecture.